OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 In an organization that has fully adopted both Lean and continuous delivery, the respective principles are helpful to different groups.
 Lean principles and techniques are leadership tools, while continuous delivery provides an approach specific to the individual contributors' delivery efforts.

-For example, automation is the practical attack vector for eliminating waste, delivering quickly, and building integrity into the system with continuous delivery.
+For example, automation is a practical attack vector for eliminating waste, delivering quickly, and building integrity into the system with continuous delivery.

 ## Conclusion